Frequently Asked Questions

 How does my child apply for Hessle Sixth Form College?

 Please go to the Hessle Sixth Form College section of our website where you will find details on How to Apply.

-If you are unable to find the answer to your question, please do not hesitate to contact the school reception or complete our enquiry form and we shall respond in due course.
+If you are unable to find the answer to your question, please do not hesitate to contact the School via Reception 01482 648604 or complete our enquiry form and we shall respond in due course.